ragingwind/electron-shortcut-loader/readme.md

 #### options

 - `autoRegister`: Auto un/register shortcuts on application has focus.
+You don't need to manage registering of shortcuts in manually on focus of app.

 ### register

-Call `globalShortcut.register` in the method with shortcuts loaded from shortcuts file
+Call `globalShortcut.register` in the method with shortcuts loaded from shortcuts file.

 ### unregister

-Call `globalShortcut.unregister` in the method when you want
+Call `globalShortcut.unregister` in the method when you want.

 ## Structure of shortcuts